Monday, April 7, 2025

 -------------------------------------

-A reminder: What's old is always new again, as a visit to the latest exhibit at the handsome and imposing Folger Shakespeare Library proves.
+A reminder: What's old is always new or at least reinvented again, as a visit to the latest exhibit at the handsome and imposing Folger Shakespeare Library proves.
 In spades, one could say - if spades include lace ruffs, diamonds, garters and such ilk.
 "How to be a Power Player: Tudor Edition" runs through July 22 on Capitol Hill.
 The address is clue to the exhibit's theme - one that mirrors the power plays and status games taking place there and down the hill on Pennsylvania Avenue today.
 (If we didn't really install a new monarch, we have elected someone who acts like a king with courtiers all around.)

 ---------------------------------------------